NucleiAv/VANET-Blockchain-Auth-Scheme/Code/Misc/Design_arch.md

      - In critical situations, such as emergencies or obstacles, leaders exchange "Command Exchange Requests" to synchronize actions across platoons.

    - **Trust Management and Pseudonym Handling**:
-     - The Trust Authority (TA) maintains a record of vehicle pseudonyms, enabling traceability while preserving privacy.
+     - The Trust Authority (TA) maintains a record of vehicle pseudonyms, enabling traceability while preserving conditional privacy.
-     - Vehicles can change pseudonyms over time, but the TA ensures a one-to-one mapping from original to current pseudonyms, preventing issues during audits.
+     - Vehicles can change pseudonyms over time, but the TA keeps track of current and past pseudonyms to ensure that reports can be validated regardless of the order they're received in.
      - Trust scores are dynamically adjusted based on vehicle behavior, with penalties for malicious actions or false signals.

    - **Event Logging and Blockchain Integration**: